sharath0033/dashboardz/README.md

 ## Known issues

 1. Data is not getting exported from Firestore when running in local emulator
-2. Edit widget functionality isn't supported yet
-3. The raw data is read from filesysyem rather than storing on the database
+2. The raw data is read from filesystem rather than storing on the database